-Despite the rapid rise in demand for H&S professionals in the last couple of decades, the sector is expected to grow by around 4% between 2014 and 2024.
-This is half the rate of growth across all job types in the US.
-There may be a slightly larger demand for environmental H&S managers in line with any upcoming legislation but it is unlikely to be of any great difference.
+The job demand for environmental health and safety managers is expected to grow by 32% between 2020 and 2030.* There may be a slightly larger demand for environmental H&S managers in line with any upcoming legislation but it is unlikely to be of any great difference.
 Those with advanced degrees are expected to find more employment opportunities and most will not struggle to find work.

 What Are the Education Requirements to Become an Environmental Health and Safety Manager?

 A bachelor's degree will be suitable for most jobs.
 However, with the prospective lower demand on the horizon, general H&S professionals may struggle to find work in the long-term.
 We recommend following a specialization.
 There are Occupational Health & Safety degrees, Business Law degrees and much more, and these will be suitable entry points for this career type.

 To specialize in Environmental Health & Safety, the candidate will need to take electives and minors in environmental science or environmental law.
 Technical subjects are advantageous at master's level, especially for candidates wishing to specialize in a field such as environment.
 Chemistry, ecology or biology knowledge may also be useful when working in this aspect of the field - particularly when working with hazard materials and associated professionals who handle such substances.
 As the role is practical, working on-site rather than in a research position, doctorates are not necessary.